stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-The `manager` encapsulates the logic for creating and managing the message handlers:
+The `Manager` encapsulates the logic for creating and managing message handlers:

 ```java
 private class Manager {